MrYamous/symfony-docs/security.rst

 .. versionadded:: 7.3

-    The vote parameter in the :method:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\VoterInterface::voteOnAttribute` method voteOnAttribute method was introduced in Symfony 7.3.
+    The vote parameter in the :method:`Symfony\\Component\\Security\\Core\\Authorization\\Voter\\VoterInterface::voteOnAttribute` method was introduced in Symfony 7.3.

 Setting Individual User Permissions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~